egking/egking_website/content/DataPhiles/index.md

 ### Schedule

+### DataPhiles is on demand for the summer and will return to regular meetings in September

 #### May 2024

 - May 8: Hosting Mizzou Modeling Group: [Discussion of Chapter 6 of Ecological Modes and Data in R](https://math.mcmaster.ca/~bolker/emdbook/book.pdf) Here is the [link to book website](https://math.mcmaster.ca/~bolker/emdbook/index.html)